Earl Hines: Early life

 Earl Hines was born in Duquesne, Pennsylvania, 12 miles from the center of Pittsburgh, in 1903.
 His father, Joseph Hines, played cornet and was the leader of the Eureka Brass Band in Pittsburgh, and his stepmother was a church organist.
 Hines intended to follow his father on cornet, but "blowing" hurt him behind the ears, whereas the piano did not.
 The young Hines took lessons in playing classical piano.
-By the age of eleven he was playing the organ in his Baptist church.
+By the age of 11, he was playing the organ in his Baptist church.
 He had a "good ear and a good memory" and could replay songs after hearing them in theaters and park concerts: "I'd be playing songs from these shows months before the song copies came out.
 That astonished a lot of people and they'd ask where I heard these numbers and I'd tell them at the theatre where my parents had taken me."
 Later, Hines said that he was playing piano around Pittsburgh "before the word 'jazz' was even invented".

 Early career

 With his father's approval, Hines left home at the age of 17 to take a job playing piano with Lois Deppe and His Symphonian Serenaders in the Liederhaus, a Pittsburgh nightclub.
 He got his board, two meals a day, and $15 a week.
 Deppe (later a member of the Detroit McKinney's Cotton Pickers), a well-known baritone concert artist who sang both classical and popular songs, also used the young Hines as his concert accompanist and took him on his concert trips to New York.
 In 1921, Hines and Deppe became the first African Americans to perform on radio.

-Hines's first recordings were accompanying Deppe – four sides recorded for Gennett Records in 1923, still in the very early days of sound recording.
+Hines's first recordings were accompanying Deppe – four sides recorded for Gennett Records in 1923.
 Only two of these were issued, one of which was a Hines composition, "Congaine", "a keen snappy foxtrot", which also featured a solo by Hines.
 He entered the studio again with Deppe a month later to record spirituals and popular songs, including "Sometimes I Feel Like a Motherless Child" and "For the Last Time Call Me Sweetheart".
 He also accompanied Ethel Waters, describing his strategy as playing "under what the artist is doing" by listening "to the changes she made."

 In 1925, after much family debate, Hines moved to Chicago, Illinois, then the world's jazz capital, the home of Jelly Roll Morton and King Oliver.
 Hines started in Elite No. 2 Club but soon joined Carroll Dickerson's band, with whom he also toured on the Pantages Theatre Circuit to Los Angeles and back.